 To resolve, reference the documentation for each activity available under Connectors.

 In order for a script to be valid, it must be configured properly.
-If a script has not been configured or is misconfigured, this validation error messages will be returned:
+If a script has not been configured, this validation error message is returned:

 Script is not configured properly.